-Surgical decompression refers to a procedure where a surgeon removes parts of vertebral bone, damaged intervertebral discs and ligaments in order to open up space in the spinal column and release pinched nerves.
+Surgical decompression refers to a procedure where a surgeon removes parts of vertebral bone, damaged spinal discs and ligaments in order to open up space in the spinal column and release pinched nerves.
 Surgeons also may fuse two or more vertebrae together to secure them in a position where they no longer compress nerves.

 Minimally invasive decompression procedures

 If you have tried conservative therapies for several months, and are still experiencing pain or limited mobility, we invite you to learn more about the minimally invasive decompression procedures offered at Laser Spine Institute.
 We offer several procedures that can help to relieve pressure on the nerve root or spinal cord, including:

 - Facet thermal ablation

 Our minimally invasive surgeries provide many advantages over open neck or back surgery, including lower risk of infection, and we are proud to hold a 98 patient satisfaction^ score.